 6. Hollywood Walk of Fame

 Walking the Hollywood Walk of Fame is the best way to enjoy America’s flattest landmark.
-The Walk of Fame is a series of sidewalks in Hollywood, California, that is lined with stars representing celebrities who have made contributions to American popular culture.
+The Walk of Fame is a series of sidewalks in Hollywood, California, with stars representing celebrities who have contributed to American popular culture.

 The first-ever star was dedicated in 1960 to the Academy Award-winning actress Joanne Woodward.
-Today there are more than 2,600 stars on the Walk of Fame!
+Today, there are more than 2,600 stars on the Walk of Fame!
 The stars can be found on both sides of Hollywood Boulevard.
-The best way to see the Walk of Fame is by foot, and it’s free to visit.
+The best way to see the Walk of Fame is on foot, and it’s free to visit.

 See related: Do You Need a Car in Los Angeles?
 5 Things to Know